 2. Your supplementary Health and Dental Plan

-Your WUSA/GSA student Health & Dental Plan supplements UHIP coverage by covering medical services that the UHIP plan does not, including prescriptions, physiotherapy, chiropractor, massage therapists, visits to the dentist or eye doctor, and travel insurance.
+Your WUSA/GSA student Health & Dental Plan is additional to the UHIP coverage and covers medical services that the UHIP plan does not, including prescriptions, physiotherapy, chiropractor, massage therapists, visits to the dentist or eye doctor, and travel insurance.

 - Undergraduate students (both domestic and international) are covered under the WUSA Health & Dental Plan.

 - Graduate students (both domestic and international) are covered under the GSA Health & Dental Plan.